AI for Introverts:

 1. The Written Audit Product

 What it is: A $300-800 written report that audits something specific (a website, a portfolio, a marketing funnel, an investment thesis, a research draft).
 Delivered as a PDF in 48-72 hours.
 No calls.
 No meetings.
-The buyer fills out a form, you run the audit (AI does the heavy analysis, you do the judgment + framing), you send the PDF.
+The buyer fills out a form, you run the audit (AI does the heavy analysis, you do the judgment and framing), you send the PDF.

 2. The Niche Tool